The damned National Curriculum

 As a society, we’re more likely to come up with new ideas if we aren’t all mental clones of the people who come up with the National Curriculum.
 Our teachers will be more enthusiastic if they’re allowed to teach the things that inspire them, rather than be forced to follow someone else’s ideas; enthusiastic teachers are much more likely to have enthusiastic pupils; and enthusiastic pupils are much more likely to develop mentally.
 So what if they all learn different things?
 There’s no disadvantage in that – in fact, there’s a huge advantage.
 If everyone follows the same curriculum, there’ll be huge areas of knowledge that no-one knows anything about.
 Far better if everyone heads off in different directions.
 It might make it hard for examiners – but we’ll have to come to terms with that somehow, it’s really a very much less important issue than the quality of education children receive, and the breadth of knowledge and understanding of the community as a whole.
 No one individual can know everything, the only way for the community at large to know a huge amount is for different individuals to cover different areas.

-And of course First Aid, and Sex and Relationships aren’t even in the National Curriculum at the moment!
+And of course First Aid, and Sex and Relationships (subjects that ought to be well understood by everyone) aren’t even in the National Curriculum at the moment!

 Coming back to the question of basic numeracy, I’ve written another piece about that: Basic Numeracy.